syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

         htmlHelper.ExportPivotGrid(DataManager, args, fileName, System.Web.HttpContext.Current.Response);
     }

-	//This method carries the information about the default report which when be rendered within PivotGrid initially. private OlapReport CreateOlapReport()
+	//This method carries the information about the default report that is rendered within PivotGrid initially. private OlapReport CreateOlapReport()
     {
         OlapReport olapReport = new OlapReport();